TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

   - EKS
   - VPC
   - Networking
-description: "How secondary CIDR blocks and private NAT gateways provide an alternative to custom networking, when needing to feed EKS routable ips in an enterprise multi-VPC set up."
+description: "How secondary CIDR ranges and private NAT gateways provide an alternative to custom networking, when needing to feed EKS routable ips in an enterprise multi-VPC set up."
 thumbnail: img/eks_private_ips_header.jpg

 ---
 ## EKS and its hunger for IP addresses

 Kubernetes allows running highly diverse workloads with similar effort.
 From a user perspective there's little difference between running 2 pods on a node, each consuming 2 vCPU, and running tens of pods each consuming 0.05 vCPU.
-Looking at the network however, there is a big difference: Each pod needs to have a unique IP addres.
-In most Kubernetes implementations there is a CNI plugin that allocates each pod an IP address in an IP space that's _internal_ to the cluster.
+Looking at the network however, there is a big difference: Each pod needs to have a unique IP address.
+In most Kubernetes implementations there is a CNI plugin that allocates each pod an IP address in an IP space that is _internal_ to the cluster.

 EKS, the managed Kubernetes offering by AWS, [by default](https://docs.aws.amazon.com/eks/latest/userguide/pod-networking.html) uses the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s).
 Different to most networking implementations, this assigns each pod a dedicated IP address in the VPC, the network the nodes reside in.

-What the VPC CNI plugin does [^footnote_vpc_cni_workings], boils down to this:
+What the VPC CNI plugin does [^footnote_vpc_cni_workings] boils down to this:
 * It keeps a number of network interfaces (ENIs) and IP addresses 'warm' on each node, to be able to quickly assign IP addresses to new pods.
 * By default it keeps an entire spare ENI warm.
-* This means that any node effectively claims 2 ENIs * ip-per-ENI, since there will always be at least one daemonset, claiming an IP address of the first ENI.
+* This means that any node effectively claims `2 ENIs * ips-per-ENI`, since there will always be at least one daemonset claiming an IP address of the first ENI.

-Now if we look at the [list of available IP address per ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) and calculate an example:
+Now if we look at the [list of available IP addresses per ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) and calculate an example:
 * EC2 type `m5.xlarge`, 15 IP addresses per ENI.
 30 IP addresses at minimum per node.
 * Say, we have 50 nodes running.
 That's 1500 private addresses taken.
-(For perspective: That's ~$7000/month on-demand).
+(For perspective: That's ~$7000/month worth of on-demand EC2 compute).
 * Say, we have `/21` VPC, providing 3 `/23` private subnets.
 That's `3 x 512 = 1536` available IP addresses.
 * Managed services also need IP addresses...